+Procedure.
 Each moving bar stimulus was presented as part of a one-interval two-alternative forced-choice (2AFC) procedure.
 The task was to report, via a keypress, whether the target bar was moving leftwards ('front left') or rightwards ('front right') when the bar appeared to be in front of the plane of the screen.
-Nine evenly spaced levels of onscreen interocular delay between -10 and 10 milliseconds were presented with the method of constant stimuli.
+Nine evenly spaced levels of onscreen interocular delay between -10 ms and 10 ms were presented with the method of constant stimuli.
 Twenty trials per level were collected for a total of 180 trials per condition.